-Researching TK Quann is an internet foray through the life and times of a twenty-first century artist-influencer.
-It’s tough to pinpoint exactly what she does—or rather, doesn’t do—but the results Google returns are impressive: Instafamous New York socialite who pens messages of self-acceptance and sociopolitical awareness.
-Model featured in Vogue spreads alongside her twin sister, Cipriana.
+Researching TK Quann is an internet foray through the life and times of a twenty-first-century artist-influencer.
+It’s tough to pinpoint exactly what she does—or rather, doesn’t do—but the results Google returns are impressive: Instafamous, New York socialite who pens messages of self-acceptance and sociopolitical awareness.
+She is a model featured in Vogue spreads alongside her twin sister, Cipriana.
 A key contributor to the Urban Bush Babes blog, a digital hub born to celebrate natural hair that has grown into a distinguished voice on the culture at large: beauty, food, art, you name it—much like TK herself.

 Dig a little deeper and you find TK Wonder, the singer/rapper/musician that delights the YouTube-sphere with 80s-inspired sounds and imaginative visual collaborations.
 From the minimalist-mod “Van Gogh” music video to live festival performances with energetic Electro-Balkan DJs, TK Wonder has a talent for mashing genres.
 She also has a knack for letting one art lead her to the next, evidenced by a music career that emerged from East Side poetry slams and a passion for writing.
 Infused into all of her creations, from songs to social posts, is a close attention to the issues that matter to her, like media representation.

 “I am just a woman from Baltimore, Maryland trying to encourage women of color who doubt their beauty to do the opposite, and embrace it in a world that tells them otherwise,”